pauldennis2/manafest-destiny/README.md

 * **Mana:** The fundamental resource used to cast spells and activate abilities in MTG.
 Players typically generate mana using **Land** cards.
 Each card requires a specific amount of mana to be played.
 Converted Mana Cost (CMC) represents this numerically.

 For a deeper dive into MTG fundamentals, you can check out the official [Magic: The Gathering](https://magic.wizards.com/en/news/feature/level-one-full-course-2015-10-05) intro.

+# Business Problem Statement

+"Gathering Analytics, Inc has approached our firm for this project.
+They are seeking to break into the MTG online market by launching a website that will offer detailed guidance backed by data, as well as developing AI coaching services.
+They want to start with a model that can analyze the performance of draft decks.
+This analysis will inform recommendations for drafting strategies."